 If you know my article about my unsuccessful searches for the Northern muriquis in the Feliciano Miguel Abdala Natural Reserve and for the marine turtles in the Parque Estadual de Itaúnas, then you can understand why I became open for every tip by Brazilians about where to observe wild animals.

-And one of those tips was the Reserva Natural Vale close to Linhares in Espírito Santo.
+And one of those tips was the protected area Reserva Natural Vale close to Linhares in Espírito Santo.

 After our stay in Itaúnas me and Ricardo actually planned to travel to Vitória in order to visit the Projeto Tamar.
 For any reason I did not notice in my travel guide that there is the nature reserve Reserva Natural Vale close to Linhares in Espírito Santo.
 Fortunately, the owners of your pousada (guest house) in Itaúnas recommended us to visit the Reserva Natural Vale as there live a great variety of animals.